 The Cartan geometric treatment of a 3-dimensional (oriented) projective structure, $[\nabla],$ and the construction of its twistor bundle, denoted by $\cTT,$ is briefly reviewed in \ref{sec:from-3d-projective}.
 In particular, we show that the 7-dimensional twistor bundle, $\cTT,$ carries a Levi 2-nondegenerate CR structure of hypersurface type which is canonically determined by the underlying oriented 3-dimensional projective structure.
 See Definition \ref{def:cr-para-cr} for the notion of 2-nondegeneracy.

-The CR characterization of Weyl metrizability is carried out in \ref{sec:weyl-metr-as} leading to the following theorem.

-{\bf Theorem \ref{thm:characterization-weyl-metr}} \begin{thmA} Given an oriented projective structure $[\nabla]$ on a 3-manifold $M,$ there is a one-to-one correspondence between conformal structures $[g]$ with respect to which $[\nabla]$ is Weyl metrizable and Levi nondegenerate CR submanifolds of hypersurface type that are transverse to the Levi kernel of $\cTT$ whose fundamental binary quartic is either zero or has a repeated root of multiplicity four and satisfy \eqref{eq:nondege-conformal} for $\ve= 1$ or $-1$ with respect to the canonical CR connection described in Proposition \ref{prop:Weyl-structre-cr-submanifolds}. \end{thmA} In the theorem above $\ve$ determines whether $[g]$ is Lorentzian or Riemannian.
+The CR characterization of Weyl metrizability is carried out in \ref{sec:weyl-metr-as}, leading to the following theorem. {\bf Theorem \ref{thm:characterization-weyl-metr}} \begin{thmA} Given an oriented projective structure $[\nabla]$ on a 3-manifold $M,$ there is a one-to-one correspondence between conformal structures $[g]$ with respect to which $[\nabla]$ is Weyl metrizable and 5-dimensional Levi nondegenerate CR submanifolds of hypersurface type that are transverse to the Levi kernel of the 7-dimensional twistor bundle, $\cTT,$ whose fundamental binary quartic is either zero or has a repeated root of multiplicity four and satisfy the non-integrability condition \eqref{eq:nondege-conformal} for $\ve= 1$ or $-1$ with respect to the canonical CR connection described in Proposition \ref{prop:Weyl-structre-cr-submanifolds}. \end{thmA} In the theorem above $\ve$ determines whether $[g]$ is Lorentzian or Riemannian.
 In Corollary \ref{cor:CR-type-N} we study all Levi nondegenerate CR submanifolds of $\cTT$ that are transverse to its Levi kernel whose holomorphic binary quartic is either zero or has a repeated root of multiplicity four.